How Rush Hour turns the CCTV world and its traffic into a betting game

 Once the location appears, you pick a bet type and your stake, then the footage runs and the counter ticks up until the round ends.
 The platform describes rounds as fast, with a round duration that trends under 55 seconds per play.
 This allows you to bet faster, and to potentially win faster if things play out right.

-Rush Hour also rotates locations to keep things fresh and to avoid the same camera being used back-to-back, leaning on a global pool of CCTV footage that includes famous cities such as Tokyo, Bangkok, New York City, London, Paris, and Bucharest.
+Rush Hour also rotates locations to keep things fresh and to avoid the same camera being used back-to-back, leaning on a global pool of CCTV footage that includes iconic cities such as Tokyo, Bangkok, New York City, London, Paris, and Bucharest.

 The streams cover the following different detection types on the road: